scipy.sparse.linalg.

 Parameters:

-A{sparse matrix, ndarray, LinearOperator}
+A{sparse array, ndarray, LinearOperator}

 The real-valued N-by-N matrix of the linear system.
 Alternatively, A can be a linear operator which can produce Ax and A^T x using, e.g., scipy.sparse.linalg.LinearOperator.